-Gale NK, Sultan H (in press) Telehealth as ‘peace of mind’: embodiment, emotions and the home as the primary health space for people with chronic obstructive pulmonary disorder.
-Health and Place.
+Gale, NK and Sultan, H. (2013) Telehealth as ‘peace of mind’: embodiment, emotions and the home as the primary health space for people with chronic obstructive pulmonary disorder.
+Health and Place, 21: 140 – 147.

 Gale NK, Marshall T, Bramley G (2012) Starting and staying on preventative medication for cardiovascular disease.
 Current Opinion in Cardiology.
 DOI:10.1097/HCO.0b013e328356dae5.